JensonSung/radar/README.md

 Requirements:
 * Java 11 or above
 * [Maven](https://maven.apache.org/) (`sudo apt install maven` on Ubuntu)
-* The DBMS that you want to test (currently support MySQL, SQLite, CockroachDB, and TiDB)
+* The DBMS that you want to test (currently support MySQL, MariaDB, SQLite, CockroachDB, and TiDB)
 * SQLite is an embedded database, which does not need extra setup and does not require connection parameters
 * Other databases like MySQL, which requires connection parameters and needs to create a database named test
 ```